If you’re wondering how to resign from a job, I’m going to cover everything you need to know (based on my experience as a recruiter).

-Then, we’ll look at the other steps you should follow when you resign from a job to make sure you leave a great last impression and quit gracefully and professionally.
+These are the exact steps to follow when you resign from a job to make sure you leave a great last impression and quit gracefully and professionally.

 I’ve personally quit two jobs with NOTHING lined up and it worked out fine both times.

-(One time I traveled a month and came back to find my first ever job as a Recruiter!
-And the next time, I quit my last job as a Recruiter to go into business for myself!)
+(One time I traveled for a month and came back to find my first job as a recruiter!
+And the next time, I quit my last job as a recruiter to go into business for myself!)

 But just make sure you’ve thought about the decision.

-I like sending an email… Something simple like, “Hi <NAME>, can we talk for 15 minutes this afternoon?
-I need to speak with you in private.”
+Can we talk for 15 minutes this afternoon?
+I was hoping to speak with you in private today.

-Don’t bring up the topic at the end of another meeting or conversation with your boss (like a regularly-scheduled weekly check-in).
+Don’t bring up your resignation at the end of another meeting or conversation that was already scheduled with your boss (like a weekly check-in).

-And keep it professional and positive because the company will keep this document on file!
-This isn’t a place to vent, let out frustration, etc.
+Keep the conversation professional and positive.
+This isn’t a time to vent, let out frustration, etc.

-If your boss is half-decent, they’ll ask what you’re going to be doing in your next opportunity, they’ll wish you luck, etc.
+If you have a good relationship with your boss, they may ask what you’re going to be doing in your next opportunity, etc.

-This is a chance to leave a great final impression with your Manager and even suggest keeping in touch if you feel it’s appropriate.
+This is a chance to leave a favorable final impression on your manager, allowing you to keep in touch and maintain a positive relationship.

-You may want to use them as a reference.
+You may want to use them as a reference, too.

-There are so many reasons to leave on great terms whenever possible.
+There are so many reasons to leave your current job on great terms whenever possible.
 Those are just a few examples.

 This is especially true in a small or mid-sized organization but I think it’s important advice in any organization.

-If this happens before you personally tell your boss, it’ll leave them feeling betrayed and hurt, and will make you look extremely unprofessional.
+If news of your plan to resign gets out before you personally tell your boss, it’ll leave them feeling betrayed and hurt and will make you look extremely unprofessional.

-The only guaranteed way to avoid this is: Resist the urge to tell friends before you tell your boss.
+The only guaranteed way to avoid this is: Resist the urge to tell your work friends until you’ve told your boss.

-I’d suggest doing this all in the afternoon on a Friday so you don’t have to go back to your desk for hours after.
+I’d suggest doing this all in the afternoon on a Friday so you don’t have to go back to your desk after.

-The last time I quit a job I gave my two week notice after lunch.
+The last time I quit a job I gave my two-weeks notice after lunch.

-You may want to consider which day is best, too.
+You may want to consider which day is best as your last workday, too.

 A reader on LinkedIn offered this great advice when I brought up the topic of how to resign from a job: